- About Us

 Philip Masters was succeeded as Headmaster of The Beacon by his son-in-law Hugh Davies-Jones and The Beacon Educational Trust was formed.
 John Cross, formerly Head of French at The Beacon, renewed his association with our School by returning to take up the headship in 1986, shortly before the introduction of the National Curriculum in 1988.
 The Beacon was also briefly led by its Head of English, Christopher Copeman.

 In 1999, Michael Spinney was appointed as The Beacon’s Headmaster and the School grew to over 400 pupils.
 In 2008/09, The Beacon proudly celebrated its 75th anniversary.
 Paul Brewster took up the baton from Michael Spinney in September 2009 and served as Headmaster of The Beacon until September 2013.
-Michael Spinney then returned as interim Headmaster for two years, until William Phelps took over as our present Headmaster in September 2015.
+Michael Spinney then returned as interim Headmaster for two years, until William Phelps took over as our Headmaster in September 2015.
+He led the school for 7 years until April 2022 where Simon Detre took over as Interim Headmaster for the Summer term.
+In July 2022 we welcomed our current Headmaster Nick Baker, formerly Headmaster at Wetherby Prep School.

 Before Bois Farm was sold for development, The Beacon’s barns once housed a repertory theatre and a dance hall.
 During the Second World War, the army were billeted in the buildings.
 There is evidence of this in The Beacon’s present dining hall where ‘Sgts Mess’ has been carved over the doorway.